 Bocce & Ping Pong at Alexandria’s Pop Up Park: You can play bocce, ping pong and more at the park near Bastille on the corner of Pendleton and N. Fayette Streets.
 Just make sure to bring your own balls and paddles!

 King Street: Stroll Alexandria’s historic main street and check out the twinkle-lit trees during the holidays.
 Local Becky G. suggests the Free King Street Trolley for a quick and easy ride to the waterfront.
 Stop in the independently owned boutiques on King Street for unique and free advice from storeowners.

 Farmers’ Markets: Alexandria boasts four farmers’ markets, including one of the oldest in the nation in Old Town as suggested by local Pat N. The Market Square parking garage offers free parking during the Old Town market hours (7 a.m. to noon on Saturdays).

-Winkler Botanical Preserve: This hike through the preserve feels like a weekend getaway with gorgeous views and chances to spot rare plants and wildlife.
+Winkler Botanical Preserve: A hike through the preserve feels like a weekend getaway with gorgeous views and chances to spot rare plants and wildlife in the West End.